ConvoCortex/convocortex-stt/README.md

 If `output.file_buffer.enabled = true`, each final transcription is appended to `output.file_buffer.path`.

-This gives you a plain text working buffer you can keep open in an editor, adjust manually, and then inject into the active cursor later with an exact voice command such as `buffer`.
+This gives you a plain text working buffer you can keep open in an editor, adjust manually, and then inject into the active cursor later with an exact voice command such as `buffer` or `enter`.

 Relevant settings:
 - `output.file_buffer.separator`: separator inserted between finalized utterances